No fault divorce - UK divorce law changes explained

 A minimum timeframe of 20 weeks (4.6 months) has been introduced to counter concerns that the reforms will make divorce a quicker and easier option for couples than trying to save their marriage.
 This 'period of reflection' will give couples an opportunity to reflect and work through their differences before committing to a divorce.

-Another option for couples is to make a separation agreement, which is a written agreement outlining the terms of the separation.
+Another option for couples is to enter into a separation agreement, which is a written agreement outlining the terms of the separation.
 A separation agreement will not end the marriage, but it can enable both people to agree on the terms of the separation.

 4. It will no longer be possible to contest a divorce

-Under the current system of fault-based divorce, one person submits a divorce petition, citing their spouse's behaviour as the reason for the divorce, and their spouse can contest this.
+Under the current system, one person submits a divorce petition, citing their spouse's behaviour or a period of separation as the reason for the divorce, and their spouse can contest this.
 This is exactly what has happened in the high-profile divorce case of Tini and Hugh Owens.
-Under the new no fault divorce system this option will be removed.
+Under the new no fault divorce system, this option will be removed.

 Current divorce process in England and Wales